 Well, that brings us to Titus 3:5 where it says we are "saved...by the washing of regeneration and the renewal of the Holy Spirit".
 Remember again, salvation comes when?
 After belief.

-So here in Titus we have documented the spiritual realities of what transpires when salvation occurs after we have believed.
-Not only are we regenerated (paliggenesía-brought back to spiritual life, spiritually resurrected) which includes a washing or cleansing factor but we are renewed (anakaínōsis - to make anew or to make something new).
+So here in Titus we have documented for us, the spiritual realities of what transpires when salvation occurs after we have believed.
+Not only are we regenerated (paliggenesía-brought back to spiritual life, spiritually resurrected) which includes our spiritual washing away of sin but we are renewed (anakaínōsis - to make anew or to make something new).
 The word renewed is referring to our being a new creature in Christ which is precisely what Paul is talking about in 2 Corinthians 5:17 (ESV):

 Therefore, if anyone is in Christ, he is a new creation.
 The old has passed away; behold, the new has come.So consider the absurdity being forwarded by those who insist regeneration occurs before one is saved, because understand, regeneration and renewal occur together and they aren't merely some pre-faith enlivenment of the dead human spirit but a washing away of sin and the creation of a new person.
-To assert this transpires before we ever believe, that is to possess the properties of salvation before ever believing the gospel which is our salvation, is to run contrary both to the order which is presented in Scripture and more importantly, the nature of the gospel which again, is what gives us these things.
+To assert this transpires before we ever believe, that is to claim the unsaved person possesses the properties of salvation before ever believing the gospel and this is contrary both to the order which is presented in Scripture and more importantly, the nature of the gospel which again, is what gives us these things.